junajiffle/aws_backup_cleanup/README.md

 ```
 **2.Create an AMI from the node (with reboot for primary and without reboot for secondary).**

 Next is to create an AMI for the instance which has been taken out of LB now.
 If this is a node in primary environment, AMI should be created with reboot.
 By default, Amazon EC2 attempts to shut down and reboot the instance before creating the image.
 You can use --no-reboot for secondary environment to eliminate the restart.
+The exit status of the AMI creation is captured and the process fails if exit status is non-zer0.

 *Command:*
 ```
-if [ $env == primary ]
+echo "Creating backup for $instance" exit_status=1 if [ $env == primary ]
 then
+  echo "Creating AMI with reboot :" aws ec2 create-image --region=$region --instance-id $instance --name "$ami" --description "Automated backup created for $instance" --output=text >/tmp/aminate.txt 2>> /dev/null && exit_status=$?;
+elif [ $env == secondary ]
+  then
-  echo "Creating AMI with reboot" aws ec2 create-image --instance-id $instance --name "$ami" --description "Automated backup created for $instance" --output=text elif [ $env == secondary ] then echo "Creating AMI without reboot" aws ec2 create-image --no-reboot --instance-id $instance --name "$ami" --description "Automated backup created for $instance" --output=text else echo "No region $env found" exit 1 fi
+  echo "Creating AMI without reboot :" aws ec2 create-image --region=$region --no-reboot --instance-id $instance --name "$ami" --description "Automated backup created for $instance" --output=text >/tmp/aminate.txt 2>> /dev/null && exit_status=$?;
+else
+  echo "No region $env found"
+  exit 1
+fi
+if [ $exit_status -gt 0 ]
+then
+  echo "Failed to create AMI"
+  exit 1
+fi
 ```